harrisonkong/HKUIButton/README.md

   - The 27th and 28th attributes are **Disabled Text** and **Disabled Text Alpha**.
 Which are the disabled text color and disabled text alpha, respectively.

-3. Of course, the immediate appearance of the label might differ from the one at runtime if the label size changes.
+3. Of course, the immediate appearance of the button might differ from the one at runtime if the button size changes.

 ### Programmatically ###